The 100-agent problem

 4. No memory of decisions

-Five turns ago, the strategist said "tone should be confident but not arrogant."
-Forty turns later, the tone editor has no idea that decision was made.
-So the tone editor decides again — and picks something different.
-Now the output oscillates.
-Multi-agent systems without durable, queryable memory hit this wall almost immediately at scale.
+Five turns ago, the strategist decided the tone should be confident but not arrogant.
+Forty turns later, the tone editor has never heard of that decision, so it decides again, and lands somewhere else.
+Now the output oscillates between two voices.
+Without durable, queryable memory, a multi-agent system hits this wall almost immediately at scale.

 5. No escalation path

-When two agents disagree — the compliance reviewer wants to soften a claim, the marketing agent wants to keep it punchy — who decides?
-In most systems, no one.
-The agents keep arguing, or the last one to speak wins, or the pipeline just hangs.
-Real teams have managers and escalation rules.
-Most multi-agent systems don't.
+Real work produces disagreements.
+The compliance reviewer wants to soften a claim; the marketing agent wants to keep it sharp.
+Who decides?
+In most systems, nobody.
+The agents keep volleying, or whoever speaks last wins, or the pipeline simply stalls.
+Human teams have managers and escalation rules for exactly this.
+Most agent systems have neither.

 Hierarchical orchestration, not flat collaboration